 Freed v.
 Standard Oil (Indiana) ("Quaker State Case") (Antitrust) (1973)

-Represented Standard Oil in civil treble damage § 1 antitrust litigation involving claimed horizontal and vertical motor oil price-fixing and claimed refusals to deal.
+Represented Standard Oil in civil treble damage Section 1 antitrust litigation involving claimed horizontal and vertical motor oil price-fixing and claimed refusals to deal.
 Standard Oil counterclaimed for motor oil trademark violation.
-2-month trial, Western District of Pennsylvania (Erie) (Judge Weber).
+Two-month trial, Western District of Pennsylvania (Erie) (Judge Weber).
 Case won.

 U.S. v.
 General Motors ("Fleet Discount Case") (Antitrust) (1972)